isabelc/quick-business-website/readme.txt

 5. Contact page showing contact form and business info

 == Changelog ==

+= 1.3.9 =
+* New: option to show a different amount of testimonials instead of only showing 1.
+* Tweak: Moved contact form script and style register outside the Contact page conditional so may be enqueued on any page, such as when using the shortcode.
+* Maintenance: Removed unused variable from contact.php.

 = 1.3.8 =
 * Bug fix: missing Linkedin icon is restored.